Discom: Can you tell us something about your beginnings in electronic music? How did you start DATA?

 Discom: How do you see that early period of your career when you look back now?
 What kind of feelings, memories, and thoughts that early period awakes?

 Vrach: Nostalgia, fun, good times…enormous amounts of will and time to spend on learning new technology, instruments and making music.
-We were getting very excited with every new album released (Yazoo, Depeche Mode, Yello, etc. etc.).
-Today, I don’t get excited about anything musical or technological any more..
+We were getting very excited about every new album released (Yazoo, Depeche Mode, Yello, etc. etc.).
+Today, I don’t get excited about anything musical or technological anymore..

-Discom: It is evident that people today have different approach to music, and life.
+Discom: It is evident that people today have a different approach to music and life.
 Do you think that a technological revolution and content availability led to the creativity crisis or the problem is more complex?

-Vrach: People who were into the music before, really worked hard to get everything mastered, being Instruments, programming skills, playing, etc. Today, new generations are brought up on cut-and-paste type of music.
-Endless number of programs with ready made melodies, bass lines and drum loops, ready to be stacked together into a „song“.
+Vrach: People who were into the music before, really worked hard to get everything mastered, being Instruments, programming skills, playing, etc. Today, new generations are brought up on the cut-and-paste type of music.
+An endless number of programs with ready-made melodies, bass lines and drum loops, ready to be stacked together into a „song“.
 Mind you, we were not any better then, but we had to re-play lines that we were „borrowing“.
-We also shamelessly sampled some records (not possible today), but technology was pain in the arse and one had to put a lot of time to make it work.
-Today, anyone can make stuff that sounds better than what we did in minutes on cheap laptop.
+We also shamelessly sampled some records (not possible today), but the technology was a pain in the arse and one had to put a lot of time to make it work.
+Today, anyone can make stuff that sounds better than what we did in minutes on a cheap laptop.
 That’s why there is so much music today.
 It is impossible to keep a track on new stuff and even more difficult to spot new talent as they get drowned in a sea of faceless new artists and DJs.

 © Discom, all rights reserved